ThibaultJanBeyer/DragSelect/README.md

 Creating and maintaining useful tools is a lot of work.
 So don’t forget to give this repository a star if you find it useful.
-Star this repo, tell all your friends and start contributing or [donating 1$](https://paypal.me/pools/c/8gF2a5szCP) to keep it running.
+Star this repo, tell all your friends and start contributing and/or [donating 1$](https://paypal.me/pools/c/8gF2a5szCP) to keep it running.
 Thank you :)

 [![Typewriter Gif](https://thibaultjanbeyer.github.io/DragSelect/media/typewriter.gif)](http://thibaultjanbeyer.com/)